 Standard Federal Copyright Laws Apply (U.S. Title 17).

 Rosalie Stork Regen (1909-1993) was a Quaker author and playwright who joined the Rahway and Plainfield Monthly Meeting in 1941.
 She was the daughter of Charles Wharton Stork and Elisabeth "Lisl" von Pausinger Stork.
 Rosalie attended Germantown Friends School and Radcliffe College, graduating with honors in English literature in 1931.
 She then worked in publishing in New York City before marrying Curt Regen.
 The couple had three children, Richard, Barbara, and Deborah Regen.
 Two grandchildren, Peter Regen and Jeffrey Regen, graduated from Swarthmore College in 1989 and 1991, respectively.

 The Regens settled in New Jersey and were active members of the Rahway and Plainfield Monthly Meeting.
-Rosalie was active in Ministry and Oversight, Peace & Service and the Religious Education committees at Plainfield and served as chair of the New York Yearly Meeting Religious Education Committee.
+Rosalie was active in the Ministry and Oversight, Peace & Service, and Religious Education committees at Plainfield and served as chair of the New York Yearly Meeting Religious Education Committee.
 Curt was a member of the Board of The McCutchen, the Yearly Meeting Friends Home.

-Rosalie wrote many stories, poems and plays for her own children and for Quaker children around the world.
-She was greatly involved with the First-day School at Plainfield MM and her plays were often put on by the children there and at Yearly Meeting at Silver Bay.
+Rosalie wrote many stories, poems, and plays for her own children and for Quaker children around the world.
+She was greatly involved with the First-Day School at Plainfield and her plays were often put on by the children there and at Yearly Meeting at Silver Bay.